 A barrier to connecting with the ocean for many participants is the challenge that the ocean is perceived as an elitist concern and access to the ocean (and ocean economies) is limited for marginalized communities.
 As such, participants identified that inclusive approaches to OL are needed to overcome this structural barrier (see Fishing for Success Case Study, Appendix F).
-For instance, newcomers to Canada or migrant workers in fish processing plants may have deep connections with the ocean or may be disproportionately impacted by a changing ocean, and yet these voices are missing in current OL discourses.
-Sylvia Calatayud, an ocean photographer and newcomer to Canada, explained how she and other newcomers were not able to maintain their professional connection with the ocean: "I have a colleague work and continue her work.
+For instance, newcomers to Canada or migrant workers in fish processing plants45 may have deep connections with the ocean or may be disproportionately impacted by a changing ocean, and yet these voices are missing in current OL discourses.
+Sylvia Calatayud, an ocean photographer and newcomer to Canada, explained how she and other newcomers were not able to maintain their professional connection with the ocean: "I have a colleague here and she was a marine biologist but when she came to Canada she was not able to find work and continue her work.
 I know other professionals that already had a connection with the ocean, and they couldn't continue either."
-Some organizations, like the Surfing Association of Nova Scotia (SANS), have identified this gap and are actively working to ensure that surfing (and the connections to the ocean that surfing fosters) is inclusive for black Nova Scotians and Mi'kmaq youth.
+Some organizations, like the Surfing Association of Nova Scotia (SANS), have identified this gap and are actively working to ensure that surfing (and the connections to the ocean that surfing fosters) is inclusive for black Nova Scotians46 and Mi'kmaq youth47.